Ossie Davis: Early life

 Raiford Chatman Davis was born in Cogdell, Georgia, the son of Kince Charles Davis, a railway construction engineer, and his wife Laura (née Cooper; July 9, 1898 – June 6, 2004).
-He inadvertently became known as "Ossie" when his birth certificate was being filed and his mother's pronunciation of his name as "R. C. Davis" was misheard by the courthouse clerk in Clinch County, Ga.
+He inadvertently became known as "Ossie" when his birth certificate was being filed and his mother's pronunciation of his name as "R. C. Davis" was misheard by the Clinch County courthouse clerk.
 Davis experienced racism from an early age when the KKK threatened to shoot his father, whose job they felt was too advanced for a black man to have.
 His siblings included scientist William Conan Davis, social worker Essie Davis Morgan, pharmacist Kenneth Curtis Davis, and biology teacher James Davis.

 Following the wishes of his parents, he attended Howard University but dropped out in 1939 to fulfill his desire for an acting career in New York after a recommendation by Alain Locke; he later attended Columbia University School of General Studies.
 His acting career began in 1939 with the Rose McClendon Players in Harlem.
 During World War II, Davis served in the United States Army in the Medical Corps.
 He made his film debut in 1950 in the Sidney Poitier film No Way Out.

 Career

+1939–1959: Acting debut and Broadway work

 When Davis wanted to pursue a career in acting, he ran into the usual roadblocks that black people suffered at that time as they generally could only portray stereotypical characters such as Stepin Fetchit.
 Instead, he tried to follow the example of Sidney Poitier and play more distinguished characters.
 When he found it necessary to play a Pullman porter or a butler, he played those characters realistically, not as a caricature.

-In addition to acting, Davis, along with Melvin Van Peebles and Gordon Parks, was one of the notable black directors of his generation: he directed movies such as Gordon's War, Black Girl and Cotton Comes to Harlem.
-Along with Bill Cosby and Poitier, Davis was one of a handful of black actors able to find commercial success while avoiding stereotypical roles prior to 1970, which also included a significant role in the 1965 movie The Hill alongside Sean Connery plus roles in The Cardinal and The Scalphunters.
-However, Davis never had the tremendous commercial or critical success that Cosby and Poitier enjoyed, though he starred with both of them in the 1975 film Let's Do It Again.
-As a playwright, Davis wrote Paul Robeson: All-American, which is frequently performed in theatre programs for young audiences.
+In 1961, he wrote and starred in the Broadway play Purlie Victorious, a farce satirizing the confederate south.
+Davis portrayed the title character Purlie Victorious Judson, acting opposite Ruby Dee and Alan Alda.
+The play was adapted into a film titled Gone Are the Days!, released in 1963.
+The Broadway cast reprised their roles for the film.
+Howard Taubman for The New York Times wrote of the play: "It is marvelously exhilarating to hear the Negro speak for himself, especially when he does so in the fullness of his native gusto and the enveloping heartiness of his overflowing laughter."